Team Teach Aims & Objectives

 - Responding to situations where standing fights between service users may happen.

 Every member of staff at Holly House is trained in Team Teach, a nationally recognised course.
-Due to the extreme behaviour of our pupils, Holly House reserves the right to use Restrictive Physical Intervention but only as a last resort.
-The aim of Team Teach is de-escalation, it is only when it is deemed unsafe for the staff/child or if a criminal offence is about to/taking place that R.P.I. is used.
+Due to the extreme behaviour of our pupils, Holly House reserves the right to use Restrictive Physical Intervention but only as a last resort and any application of force is Reasonable and Proportionate.
+The aim of Team Teach is de-escalation, it is only when it is deemed unsafe for the staff/child, damage is being done or a criminal offence is about to/is taking place that Physical Restraint is used.